htmfilho/minimily/README.md

 2. The prefix `find-` indicates the function returns a collection of values or records.

+## Dependencies

+- [HugSQL](https://www.hugsql.org/) is a library to abstract SQL statements as functions.

 ## License

 Copyright © 2017-2018 Hildeberto Mendonca